Bardey/Projects/README.md

 Python project:

   This is a hungarian car recommending programme.
 It recommends cars by certain parameters given by the user and works from a user edited csv database.

+Bootstrap project:

+  A simple Website made by using Bootstrap.